TBPautofavorite/TBP_Auto_Favorite_App/README.md

     https://api.twitter.com/oauth/authenticate?oauth_token=xyz123

 5) The user is now on twitter.com and may have to login.
-Once authenticated with Twitter they will will either have to click on allow/deny, or will be automatically redirected back to the callback.
+Once authenticated with Twitter they will either have to click on allow/deny, or will be automatically redirected back to the callback.

 6) Now that the user has returned to callback.php and allowed access we need to build a new TwitterOAuth object using the temporary credentials.